Skip to content

 Walking

-This circular through forest and hill within Bowhill’s lands is a most popular route due to its good terrain and great views; car parking charges apply.
+This circular through forest and hill within Bowhill’s lands is a popular route due to its good terrain and great views; car parking charges apply.

 Look out for the old stone bench and stone mile markers.
 Bowhill is part of the Duke of Buccleuch’s Estate and has been run as a country park for decades.
 The Duke and Duchess are sometimes in residence so please respect the owner’s privacy.
 There is a ranger service at Bowhill and a tearoom during the open season.